Star

 (“Infestation”)

-from a series of engineering malfunctions that send the starship to the literal
+suffers from a series of engineering malfunctions that send the starship to the

 (“When You Wish Upon a Star…”)